OstronKim/strava-tracker/README.md

 ## Functional description

-A running journal where the user can create an account and record their running workouts in a calender.
-The user can also connect their Strava account in order to get additional information about their workout, like the route.
-The workout routes from the last 14 days are visualized on a map.
+A journal where the user can track and get information about their activities recorded on Strava, by creating an account and connecting to their Strava account.
+The app fetches the data from strava and displays information and data about the activities.
+It also visualizes the routes from the activities on a map.

 ## Technical description